sunyuna00/rsschool-cv/cv.md

 - City: Tashkumyr, Kyrgyzstan

 ## About Me
-My name is Fatima.I am a 3rd-year student at Tash-Kumyr Regional College, studying programming.
+My name is Fatima.Surname is Bakasova.I am a 3rd-year student at Tash-Kumyr Regional College, studying programming.
 In the future, I want to become a Front-End Developer.
 I actively learn new technologies and strive to develop in the IT field.

 ## Skills
 - HTML, CSS, basic JavaScript